shopware5/devdocs/source/developers-guide/custom-shopping-world-elements/index.md

 ## Adding a custom component handler for export
 <img src="img/screen_component_handler.jpg" class="is-float-right" alt="backend emotion component handler directory structure" />
-Since Showare 5.3 it is possible to export and import shopping worlds including all settings and assets.
+Since Shopware 5.3 it is possible to export and import shopping worlds including all settings and assets.
 Shopware delivers component handlers for all standard shopping world elements which use assets.

 Due to the fact every element is storing its assets slightly different, it is required to have component handlers which "know" their component and know where to extract assets from and where to put back data on import.

-The Shopware emotion component handlers are located at namespace `Shopware\Components\Emotion\Preset\ComponentHandler` and defined in the `services.xml` at `Shopware\Components\DependencyInjection`.

 The component handlers are using a special service tag to be registered by the `PresetDataSynchronizer` Service which is used to prepare the export and process the import for single elements.